Formalising Ordinal Partition Relations Using Isabelle/HOL: Theorems formalised

-\begin{theorem}[Nash-Williams] For any infinite set $M\subseteq \omega$, for any thin set $A$, for any function $h:\{s \in A: s \subseteq M\} \rightarrow \{0, 1\}$, there exists an $i \in \{ 0, 1\}$ and an infinite set $N \subseteq M$ so that $h(\{ s \in A:s \subseteq N\}) \subseteq \{ i\}$. \end{theorem}A more detailed analysis of the formalisation of the Nash-Williams partition theorem (Theorem \ref{nashwilliams}) will be given in the following section.
-This theorem is a generalisation of Ramsey's theorem \cite{Ramseyth}: \begin{theorem}[Ramsey] For every nonzero $p < \omega$, every infinite set $M \subseteq \omega$ and every function $h: [M]^p \rightarrow \{0, 1\}$, there exists an $i \in \{ 0, 1\}$ and an infinite set $N \subseteq M$ so that $h([N]^p) =\{i\}$. \end{theorem} For simplicity, both theorems are presented in their 2-colour versions.
+\begin{theorem}[Nash-Williams] For any infinite set $M\subseteq \omega$, for any thin set $A$, for any function $h:\{s \in A: s \subseteq M\} \rightarrow \{0, 1\}$, there exists an $i \in \{ 0, 1\}$ and an infinite set $N \subseteq M$ so that $h(\{ s \in A:s \subseteq N\}) \subseteq \{ i\}$. \end{theorem} A more detailed analysis of the formalisation of the Nash-Williams theorem will be given in the following section.
+This theorem is a generalisation of Ramsey's theorem \cite{Ramseyth}: \footnote{The word \emph{generalisation} deserves explanation.
+It is often said, including by Larson~\cite{Jean}, that Nash-Williams theorem is a Ramsey-type statement, however this does not appear immediately.
+Namely, Ramsey's theorem applies to colourings of \emph{pairs} of elements of $\omega$, while the Nash-Williams theorem applies to colouring singletons in a thin set, not the pairs of the elements of it.
+The crude analogue of the theorem applying to pairs of elements of a thin set is easily seen to be false, while however there exists a finer version of Nash-Williams theorem using fronts and the shift-initial segment relation, obtaining a result that does apply to pairs and $n$-tuples of the elements of a thin set.} \begin{theorem}[Ramsey] For every nonzero $p < \omega$, every infinite set $M \subseteq \omega$ and every function $h: [M]^p \rightarrow \{0, 1\}$, there exists an $i \in \{ 0, 1\}$ and an infinite set $N \subseteq M$ so that $h([N]^p) =\{i\}$. \end{theorem} For simplicity, both theorems are presented in their 2-colour versions.
 We obtain Ramsey's theorem from Nash-Williams simply by noting that the set~$[M]^p$ is thin.
 While Ramsey's theorem (Theorem \ref{ramsey}) was used in the proof of Theorem \ref{specker}, the Nash-Williams partition theorem (Theorem \ref{nashwilliams}) was used in a similar fashion in the proof of Theorem \ref{larsonresult}.

-We give brief sketches of the proofs of Theorems \ref{specker} and \ref{larsonresult} below.
+We give brief sketches of the proofs of Theorems \ref{larsonresult} and \ref{specker} below.
 For details, the reader may refer to Larson's paper \cite{Jean} or to the formalised versions of the proofs, where every step is made explicit, in the entries by Paulson at the Archive of Formal Proofs \cite{Nash_Williams-AFP, Ordinal_Partitions-AFP}.